Remove Crypton ransomware / virus (Bonus: Decryption Steps) - updated May 2018

 check payment status

-Authors of the ransomware virus does not specify the size of the ransom.
+The authors of the ransomware virus do not specify the size of the ransom.
 It might differ based on the amount and importance of the encrypted files.
 However, following hackers’ orders is not needed.
 After CryptOn removal, you can use a free Emsisoft decryptor for recovering affected files.

-To remove CryptOn from the machine, you need to obtain professional malware removal program and run a full system scan.
-We recommend ReimageIntego for this task because it does not only cleans malware but fixes the damage to the system as well.
+To remove the virus from the machine, you need to obtain a professional malware removal program and run a full system scan.
+We recommend SpyHunter 5Combo Cleaner, Malwarebytes for this task because it does not only cleans malware but fixes the damage to the system as well.

 Developers of Crypton created a special campaign to attack computer users in Portugal

-At the beginning of 2017, researchers reported about a new version of the malware.
-It was named CryptON CyptoLocker virus because it seems to be a version of CyptoLocker ransomware, a popular crypto-malware which has been ravaging through computers back in 2014.[4]
+At the beginning of 2017, researchers reported a new version of the malware.
+It was named CryptON CyptoLocker virus because it seems to be a version of CyptoLocker ransomware, a popular crypto-malware that has been ravaging through computers back in 2014.[4]

 Additionally, it renames the encrypted files like so: [file_name].id-[victim’s ID]_steaveiwalker@india.com_.
 However, this version of malware is decryptable too.
 So, if your files got encrypted, you should focus on Crypton ransomware removal instead of paying the ransom.